BenkangPeng/cs106l-assignments/assign4/README.md

 Here's a step-by-step guide you can follow to accomplish this:

 1. **Step One: Identify all iterators to space characters**
     If we can get all iterators in the string pointing to whitespace characters, then we can more-or-less think of the tokens present in the string as the characters between any two whitespace characters.
 We almost want to call `find_if` multiple times to collect all of iterators to whitespace characters.
-Fortunately, we have provided you with a method to do just that, `find_all`.
+Fortunately, we have provided you with a method to do just that, `find_all`.:file_cabinet:

     > 📄 [**`find_all`**](./utils.cpp)
+    >
     > ```cpp
     > template <typename Iterator, typename UnaryPred>
     > std::vector<Iterator> find_all(Iterator begin, Iterator end, UnaryPred pred);
     > ```
     >
     > Returns a vector of all the iterators between `begin` and `end` whose element matches the unary predicate `pred`. **This vector also includes the boundary iterators, `begin` and `end`**.
 In other words, if `it` is an iterator in the returned vector, then either `pred(*it)` or `it == begin` or `it == end`.
 The iterators in the vector are guaranteed to be in order.

     We can get a vector of all the iterators to whitespace character by calling `find_all` on our `source` string and passing in a unary predicate that checks if a character is whitespace.
 Thankfully, such a function comes built-in with C++: it is called `isspace`.

     > 📄 [**`isspace`**](https://en.cppreference.com/w/c/string/byte)
     > When passing `isspace` to `find_all`, we must pass it as `isspace` and not `std::isspace`.
 This is because there are actually multiple versions of the `isspace` method:
     >